gazielu/data-engineering-zoomcamp-2023/week_2_workflow_orchestration/flows/02_gcp/README.md

 **Step 1:** implement ETL script to extract data from GCS, transform and load it into BigQuery.
 See [etl_gcs_to_bq.py](./etl_gcs_to_bq.py), specially the function ```write_to_bq``` (note that we are going to use the [GcpCredentials that we have just created](#de-zoomcamp-223---etl-with-gcp--prefect)).

-**Step 2:** create a table in BigQuery.
+in diffrent from bucket we use built in block that add crdietials inside.  we used this time Gcpcredictionla.load() **Step 2:** create a table in BigQuery.
 In my project, I already have a dataset named trips_data_all, [which was created using Terraform](../week1/README.md#de-zoomcamp-132---creating-gcp-infrastructure-with-terraform).
 For such, in the explorer menu click on the three dots and choose "Create table".

 ![](./img/bq_create_table1.png)